Outgoing Eurogroup chief calls for direct bank aid

 "I think there must be some degree of retroactivity in the mechanism, otherwise it will lose most of its sense," Juncker told members of the Parliament's influential Economic and Monetary Affairs Committee.

-Berlin, The Hague and Helsinki are worried about the ESM, to which Germany is the biggest donor, taking stakes in banks in exchange for the recapitalisation funds.
-The maximum lending capacity of the ESM is 500 billion euros.
+Berlin, The Hague and Helsinki are worried about the ESM, to which Germany is the biggest donor, taking stakes in banks in exchange for the recapitalization funds.
+The maximum lending capacity of the ESM is 500 billion euros ($652 billion).

-Juncker urged solidarity, particularly as EU finance ministers in December agreed to set up a single supervisor for euro zone banks - a precondition set by leaders for allowing direct ESM recapitalisation.
+Juncker urged solidarity, particularly as EU finance ministers in December agreed to set up a single supervisor for euro zone banks - a precondition set by leaders for allowing direct ESM recapitalization.

 "Countries of the north are not more virtuous than countries of the south.
 They should take a look at their own books," he said to applause from some MEPs in the packed chamber.